command-tab/awesome-n64-development/README.md

 * [UltraHDMI](http://ultrahdmi.retroactive.be/) (periodically in stock at [Game-Tech](https://www.game-tech.us/product/ultrahdmi/)) - A board that can be installed into the Nintendo 64 to capture the digital output of the RCP and send it out a Mini HDMI connector to a modern TV.
 Convenient for connecting a real console to a nearby monitor while viewing the best possible output signal.
 * [UltraSave](http://64drive.retroactive.be/features.php#ultrasave) - A device that works with the 64drive to transfer saves from real cartridges
 * [GameShark 3.0+](https://hackaday.com/2019/01/11/nintendo-64-homebrew-via-game-shark/) - A method of running homebrew on the Nintendo 64 via a GameShark
+* [sm64gameshark](https://sites.google.com/site/sm64gameshark/resources/transfering-codes-over-usb) - How to transfer GameShark codes from USB to parallel, and how to identify GameShark cartridges with functional parallel ports
 * [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the Nintendo 64 PIF chip that enables a region-free console

 ## Tools and Libraries